codefen/intelx-php/README.md

 4. **Open the project** by navigating to `http://localhost/[project-folder-name]` in your web browser.

 ### Configuration

-- Ensure that the `handler/functions.php` file is correctly set up with necessary functions and configurations.
-- Update the `$apiUrl` and `$apiKey` in `handler/inx.php` with your actual API URL and key.
+In order to use the application you must need to set the API Key from [IntelX](https://intelx.io/) in the env variable

 ## API Routes